South Pasadena, California: History

 In February 1888, members of the southern portion of Pasadena attempted to gain more control over their own property and a vote for incorporation was made.
-In 1888, South Pasadena incorporated the southern portion of the Indiana Colony and land south and eastward to the Los Angeles border.
 South Pasadena's first mayor was Donald McIntyre Graham.
-Few Tongva had received any land.
 On March 2, 1888, the city of South Pasadena was incorporated with a population slightly over 500 residents, becoming the sixth municipality in Los Angeles County.
 It was chartered with roughly the same area as the current South Pasadena, about 3.42 mi2.
 With the completion of the Pacific Electric Short Line, putting the entire city within easy walking distance of the red car stations, South Pasadena also became one of the first suburbs of Los Angeles.
+Before the 1950s, South Pasadena was one of the sundown towns in United States that excluded non-White residents and workers in some form or another.
+The South Pasadena Americanism Center was founded in 1961 by housewives for politically conservative Republicans to find mutual support.
+It provided reading materials such as anti-communist books.
+The center was shut down in the 1970s.
+In the mid-1970s, the city closed several streets connecting to Los Angeles and built a 2-foot-high wall to block off the road Via del Rey.
+The measure was intended to control traffic and noise but was perceived by some neighbors as an attempt to exclude working class Latinos from the wealthier, more white suburb.